WildChickenUniversity/WildChickenUniversity/README.md

 ![logo](https://wcu.edu.pl/assets/Wild_Chicken.svg)
 Welcome to the **Official** GitHub repo of [Wild Chicken University](https://wcu.edu.pl).

+UPCOMING: We are redesigning the admission page to make it look like a legit one.

 We offer **FREE** admission offers in PDF.
 This is not a REAL admission offer, but it can certainly make you feel better since you've got “somewhere” to go.
 Head over to [admission portal](https://admission.wcu.edu.pl) to get your admission offer today!

 This project rely heavily on [pdf-lib.js](https://pdf-lib.js.org) to fill your admission offer; you should thank them :)